quilting pathways

 We like the Iowa Scenic Byway Drive better.
 Much more scenic views of the river and the river valley, whereas the Wisconsin route to Prairie du Chien is largely inland - 90% of it away from a view of the river or the river valley.

-Balltown, Iowa
+Balltown Iowa

 Breitbachs, Balltown IowaAnother plus of the Iowa route is going through Balltown via County Road CY9 (which is Iowa's Great River Road Scenic Drive in this region) and stopping at Breitbachs, Iowa's Oldest Bar & Restaurant - now in its sixth generation of operation by the Breitbach Family. > > >